suchanek/proteusPy/paper/paper.md

 # Requirements

-1. PC running MacOS, Linux, Windows with git, git-lfs and compiler installed.
+1. PC running MacOS, Linux, Windows with git, git-lfs and C compiler installed.
 2. 16 GB RAM
 3. 3 GB disk space

 # Installation

 It's simplest to clone the repo via github since it contains all of the notebooks, data and test programs.
-Installation includes installing my fork of Biopython fork.
-This is required to rebuild the database.
+Installation also installs my fork of Biopython.
+While this is not technically required for using the analytical capabilities of the package it is required to rebuild the database.
 I highly recommend using Miniforge, especially in MacOS.

 ## MacOS/Linux
 - Install Miniforge: <https://github.com/conda-forge/miniforge> (existing Anaconda installations are fine but please install mamba)